Boston University Sargent College of Health & Rehabilitation Sciences

 Your work options are workplaces, careers, and educational/training programs.
 We often think that where we work is up to the employer, but the truth is, you also have decisions to make.
 When you are Choosing Work, research your options so you can make a decision.
 If you are looking to start working on this on your own, here are some steps that you can take.

-• Identify any must-haves you want to consider, such as location, hours, type of work, issue-related (like disability-oriented, LGBT, peer-run, political, etc.), near the bus line, etc. (Cohen, et al., 1991).
+• Identify any must-haves you want to consider, such as location, hours, type of work, issue-related (like disability-oriented, LGBT, peer-run, political, etc.), distance to transportation, etc. (Cohen, et al., 1991).

 Another option is to visit businesses or organizations.
 You can ask for an informational interview.
 Talking to people who have had different kinds of jobs, or who have worked for employers that look interesting to you can be very informative.
 (See “Who can share their work-related experiences with me?“, below.)